j50n/deno-proc/site/src/data-transforms/record.md

 # Record Format

-High-performance binary-safe format using ASCII control characters for maximum throughput.
+High-performance binary-safe format using ASCII control characters.

 > ⚠️ **Experimental (v0.24.0+)**: Record format transforms are under active
 > development.
 API may change as we improve correctness and streaming